Guide

 Primary outputs

-• Anonymized text: ready to paste into an AI tool.
+• Pseudonymized text (or anonymized depending on mode): ready to paste into an AI tool.

 • JSON mapping: original → token mapping (reversible mode).